Likely 2020 Democratic Candidates Want To Guarantee A Job To Every American

 Gillibrand's office likewise tells NPR that she has a plan forthcoming, to be released in the next few weeks.

-Economists have also proposed having the Labor Department invest in creating jobs in the fields of child care and building infrastructure, or such arrangements as "community job banks" where jobs that can be filled immediately would be posted.
+Economists have also proposed having the Labor Department invest in creating jobs in the fields of childcare and building infrastructure, or such arrangements as "community job banks" where jobs that can be filled immediately would be posted.

 A job for everyone sounds great.
 What could go wrong?